frizatch/QGIS-Intro-to-GIS/README.md

 Start QGIS in the way you typically open any program on your particular computer's operating system.
 It will take a little bit to start.

 When QGIS opens, you may see a list of recent projects, or if this is a new installation, there may not be any listed.
 It doesn't matter which you see, because we want to start a new project.
-To do this, click on the Project menu in the upper left of the window and select New - or you can click the white page icon that is usually near the Project menu on the tool bar - or you can double click on the "New Project" EPSG:4326 template (we will be using EPSG:4326, but don't worry about what that means).
+To do this, click on the Project menu in the upper left of the window and select New - or you can click the white page icon that is usually near the Project menu on the tool bar - or you can double click on the "New Project" EPSG:4326 template (we will be using EPSG:4326, but don't worry about what that means for today).

 ## QGIS Interface